creamlab/Cream_Code/Implicit Explicit/Randomisation/readMe.md

 This script creates two lists for each subject: one for the implicit task and another for the explicit task (see [Implicit Explicit experimentation](https://github.com/creamlab/Cream_Code/tree/master/Implicit%20Explicit)).

-[By forking this folder](https://github.com/creamlab/...), you'll be able to create files of randomized trials for 21 different subjects, male or female.
+[By downloading this folder](https://github.com/creamlab/...), you'll be able to create files of randomized trials for 21 different subjects, male or female.
 You do not need any stimulus to run the code.

 ## Folder you need to have